osresearch/airbreak/docs/disassembly.md

 ![CPAP running custom firmware](images/airsense-hacked.jpg)

 In order to dump and replace the device firmware, we need to access the programming port.
-Unforunately it is inside the machine so it requires some disassembly to reach.
+Unfortunately it is inside the machine so it requires some disassembly to reach.

 ### Tools